neuronsimulator/nrn/neuron/neuron/classes/shape.rst

         The section becomes the selected section of the Shape.
 It is NOT pushed onto the section stack and it is NOT colored.
-The nearest arc position of the selected section as well as the section is available from :meth:`Shape.push_section` .
+The nearest arc position of the selected section as well as the section is available from :func:`push_section`.